Seelampur violence: 6 arrested; Section 144 imposed in Delhi's North East district

 Delhi Police had filed two FIRs in connection with the violence in Jaffrabad under the Indian Penal Code sections for rioting and damaging public property.
 Five people were detained and their backgrounds were being checked by the police.
 One FIR was also registered in Brijpuri under relevant IPC sections for stone-pelting.

-Meanwhile, Section 144 of the Code of Criminal Procedure (CrPC) has been imposed in North East district of Delhi, prohibiting prohibit the assembly of more than four people in the area.
+Meanwhile, Section 144 of the Code of Criminal Procedure (CrPC) has been imposed in North East district of Delhi, prohibiting the assembly of more than four people in the area.

 Anti-CAA protests: Delhi police files 3 FIRs; 75 tear gas shells used at Jamia University